↑ Lime render

 Lime renders, plasters, washes and tadelakt

 External lime renders can provide water resistant finishes when directly applied to protected natural wall systems, such as LEM, straw bale, hempcrete, cob and adobe.
-According to the NZ Earthbuilding standard NZS 4299-2020 and best practice, this protection can take the form of big eaves or full verandahs depending on the level of exposure to wind driven rain for the site.
+According to the NZ Earthbuilding standard NZS 4299-2020, and best practice, this protection can take the form of big eaves or full verandahs, depending on the level of exposure to wind driven rain for the site.
 A sacrificial, multi coat lime wash finish can be applied over the top of the render, pigmented to taste and reapplied as required.
-Traditionally in the UK this lime wash was reapplied yearly in May.
+Traditionally in the UK this lime wash was reapplied yearly in Spring.

 Lime plasters can be used internally, but in this situation clay plasters are more suited.
 Although lime will help regulate humidity, clay is much better at this.
 Clay also has lower embodied energy and is nicer to the touch.